-In this week’s No Blogging Clue post, we are going to explore the different types of, and the purpose of guerrilla marketing- a form of marketing that you have most definitely come across at some point, but were possibly unable to explain why it created such an impact.
+In this week’s No Blogging Clue post, we are going to explore the different types of, and the purpose of guerrilla marketing- a form of marketing that you have most definitely come across at some point, but they only work in healthcare

 What is guerrilla marketing?

 Guerrilla marketing is an alternative style of advertising that aims to take consumers by surprise by being energetic, creative and imaginative.
 There are a variety of forms that it can be implemented, including: billboards, packaging, videos, sculptures… just about anything really!
-It was originally a concept aimed at small businesses with low advertising budgets, but is becoming more and more popular amongst world-known brands.
+It was originally a concept aimed at printed t shirts Madison WI with low advertising budgets, but is becoming more and more popular amongst world-known brands.
 The easiest way to understand a guerrilla marketing strategy would be to look at some examples.

 The purpose of guerrilla marketing